 The Spring Semester begins January 1 and ends the day of Spring commencement.
 Spring intercession is considered part of the Spring Semester.

 The Summer Term begins the day after Spring commencement and ends the day of Summer commencement.
 Summer intercession is considered part of Summer Term.

 Section III: Charges for Student Health Center Services

 III.A Service Charges

-There are no additional charges for visits to clinicians in the Medical Clinic, the Women's Clinic or the Specialty Clinics.
+There are no additional charges for visits to clinicians in the Medical Clinic, the Gynecology Clinic or the specialty Clinics.
 However, there are additional charges for pharmaceuticals, diagnostic imaging, laboratory, injections, pathology specimens, and other special procedures.